uktrade/data-hub-api/docs/Using RQ and RQScheduler.md

     - This is the main interface to enqueue jobs.
 Based on the arguments it will either call DataHubScheduler’s `enqueue` or `cron` functions.
 - [DataHubScheduler](https://github.com/uktrade/data-hub-api/blob/main/datahub/core/queues/scheduler.py)
     - This is the class to ensure that we start workers and enqueue or schedule jobs in a consistent way.
+- Rate Limit Library
+    - [Python redis rate limit library](https://github.com/EvoluxBR/python-redis-rate-limit) to helping to enforce a set rate to help with reducing or throttling the load, especially for usage with 3rd party API's that enforce this.

 ## How to schedule a job